Eco-Travel Trends 2023: How To Travel More Sustainably in the New Year

 ‘Our members are increasingly making their hotel choices based on the social and environmental impact of a property or company,’ says Masri.
 Recently, Little Emperors found that over 70 percent of its members consider ethics and sustainability to be important factors when booking a hotel.
 ‘This socially conscious aim of wanting to do good is closely linked to social media.
 Today, anyone with a smartphone can exert an influence and have the power to impact the way in which a brand is perceived, so it’s majorly important that hotels be openly sustainable so as to not tarnish their “luxury” title.’

-Tim Hentschel, co-founder and CEO of HotelPlanner, agrees: ‘Travellers are becoming more environmentally conscious about the carbon footprint of their travels and the positive or negative impact their travels may have on the planet.
+Tim Hentschel, co-founder and CEO of HotelPlanner, agrees that ecotourism is only on the rise: ‘Travellers are becoming more environmentally conscious about the carbon footprint of their travels and the positive or negative impact their travels may have on the planet.

 ‘We are seeing an increase in customers searching more for eco-friendly hotels and transportation options, as well as “environmental impact” or “sustainable travel” trips, where part of the experience includes local philanthropic events like growing a community garden, or launching a local recycling effort, or cleaning up a beach – almost like a mini, week-long “Peace Corps” of sorts,’ says Hentschel.